mskelton/mskelton/README.md

 ## 🔭 Recent projects

+- [Bytes](https://mskelton.dev/bytes).
+A new short-form post series on my website to share knowledge on a more frequent basis.
+- [pomo](https://github.com/mskelton/pomo).
+Been adding new features to my terminal pomodoro timer including a macOS menu bar extension.
 - [flashlight](https://github.com/mskelton/flashlight).
 A Rust and SWC powered search tool to track JS/TS code imported from a specific import source.
-- [dtsfmt](https://github.com/mskelton/dtsfmt).
-An auto formatter for device tree source files written in Rust, powered by tree-sitter.
-- [termicons](https://github.com/mskelton/termicons).
-VS Code material icons repackaged and optimized for terminal rendering.

 ## 🌱 I’m currently learning

-- [Rust](https://www.rust-lang.org).
-I've been diving more into Rust lately to build highly performant developer tooling.
+- [Figma](https://www.figma.com).
+My work on termicons has helped me get a little familiar with Figma, and I feel like I just stepped into a whole new world of design.
+- Advanced CSS features.
+Not super specific, but just been doing a lot more with advanced CSS features like scroll-driven animations, anchor positioning, and lots more.
 - [React ARIA](https://react-spectrum.adobe.com/react-aria/index.html).
 A headless component library for React that is just plain awesome.
-- [Figma](https://www.figma.com).
-My work on termicons has helped me get a little familiar with Figma, and I feel like I just stepped into a whole new world of design.
-- [Next.js 13](https://nextjs.org/blog/next-13).
-A bit of trend-following here, but quite excited to learn more about Next 13 and ways I can use it's concepts even for projects that don't use Next.

 ## ⚡ Fun facts